lightning/bolts/03-transactions.md

 It is spent by a transaction with nSequence field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script `<local-delayedsig> 0`.

-If a revoked commit tx is published, the other party can spend this output immediately with the following witness script:
+If a revoked commitment transaction is published, the other party can spend this output immediately with the following witness script:

     <revocation-sig> 1